solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ### Create JWKS Server

 Let's create out JWKS server.
-We will copy our jwks file to a ConfigMap and mount it to an nginx container that will server as our JWKS server:
+We will copy our jwks file to a ConfigMap and mount it to an nginx container that will serve as our JWKS server:

 ```shell
 # create a config map